-As an investor who specializes in buying and selling vacant land – I send out A LOT of laughably low offers to people.
+As an investor specializing in buying and selling vacant land, I send out A LOT of laughably low offers.

-Given that I usually have to send out an average of 8 – 12 offers (sometimes more) for every single acceptance I get, it takes a lot of stamina to go through these motions again and again.
+Given that I usually have to send out an average of 8 to 12 offers (sometimes more) for every acceptance I get, it takes a lot of stamina to go through these motions again and again.

 Nevertheless, the need to send out gobs of low offers shouldn't surprise anyone.
-Let's face it—if you're expecting to buy a property for a small fraction of market value, it's not going to happen without hearing “No” a lot more than you hear “Yes”.
+Let's face it—if you're expecting to buy a property for a small fraction of market value, it's not going to happen without hearing “No” much more than you hear “Yes.”

-It's a pretty simple concept, really – but even though it's simple for investors like you and me, most of the property owners who receive my offers still have a tendency to act shocked and appalled when they see my number.
+It's a pretty simple concept.
+But even though it's simple for investors like you and me, most property owners who receive my offers still act shocked and appalled when they see my number.
 Even after I've gone through the motions of explaining to each person that:

 “My company buys properties at a discount.”